hobbies for women in their 30s

 Adopting this mindful sitting hobby allows you to detach and do what you enjoy without worrying about the results.
 Whether sitting down for 5 minutes to focus on your breath or scrolling on social media, sometimes it is okay to do nothing.

-Playing a musical instrument has to be one of the best hobbies for women in 30s.
-My youngest sister like to play the ukulele, and my other younger sister likes to play the flute and piano as a hobby.
+Playing a musical instrument has to be one of the best hobbies for women in their 30s.
+My youngest sister enjoys playing the ukulele, while my other younger sister is passionate about playing the flute and piano as a hobby.

 Many videos online can teach you how to play a musical instrument for free, making this one of the easier hobbies to add to your list.

 Writing is a great way to unlock your creative side and can be an incredibly cathartic experience.
-It provides an outlet for your thoughts and gains clarity around them.
+It provides an outlet for your thoughts and helps you gain clarity around them.

 If you live in a warm place, why not take advantage of the outdoors and sit with your thoughts?
 Whether you are writing stories or jotting down ideas for your future, writing can help open doors for self-expression and growth.

 Archery is something I am adding to my list of hobbies in 2023.
 My youngest sister (have you caught up on how talented she truly is) started archery as a hobby at a forest preserve near us.
-Archery keeps your mind sharp, and it's fun, low-cost to start, and will help improve your upper body strength.
+Archery keeps your mind sharp, is fun, and low-cost to start, while also helping improve your upper body strength.

 If you are looking for hobbies for women in their 30s ideas, consider taking up archery.